matterandvoid-space/subscriptions/docs/eql_queries.md

 And now we can run arbitrary EQL queries!

-The syntax is as follows, for each registered domain entity there will be a subscription with the name of the component.
-`::user` in this example.
+The syntax is as follows, for each registered domain entity there will be a subscription with the name of the component (the `:name` key passed to `nc`), which is `::user` in this example.
 All subscriptions have the shape of a 2-tuple containing a keyword in the first position and a hashmap in the second position.
 The hashmap is open, you can put anything you want there.
 The EQL implementation makes use of the hashmap to pass your EQL query under the well-known key exported by the library `query-key`